What We Do

-Tower Secretary: Phillip George
+Tower Secretary/Steeple Keeper: Phillip George

-Phillip is also the steeple keeper, responible for maintaining the clock and bells ensuring that they are in safe and clean condition.
+Phillip is responsible for managing the finance and administraion of the tower.
+He is also the steeple keeper, responsible for maintaining the clock and bells ensuring that they are in a safe and clean condition.

 Phillip is an accredited Learning the Ropes bell ringing trainer

 This document, Bells in the Community, illustrates the importance of our interaction and contribution to church and community, and in maintaining the art of change ringing.